tushar131999/TusharSharma.com/README.md

 # FANDOMQUIZ

-I have made the quiz asking my friends fantasies about their superheroes and whether it resemble with me .
+I have made the quiz asking my friends about me

 Check this out to play the quiz